Case Study

 • Translation required a large specialist team of bilingual, clinically trained specialist.

-• Existing automated services (Google Translate, DeepL) produced a low-quality translation, requiring significant human intervention to use.
+• Existing automated services (Google Translate, DeepL and LLMs such as GPT-4, Claude and Sonnet) produced a low-quality translation, requiring significant human intervention to use.

 After: